P2PVPS/server-deployment2/README.md

 the server you're using is 1GB or less.
 [Here is a great tutorial on installing swap memory in Ubuntu 16](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04).

-3. Clone this repository in your home directory with the following command:
+3. Clone this repository in your home directory with the following command:<br>
 `git clone https://github.com/P2PVPS/server-deployment2`

 * Enter the new `server-deployment2` directory, then initialize the repository